'Took out his gun and shot him in the head': Girlfriend who was in tow truck during chase, fatal shooting speaks out

 Police say Otto refused demands and the officer fired his gun, fatally shooting Otto.

-Milwaukee police say that there was a passenger in the truck who was sent to a hospital out of caution.
-The officer who was holding onto the truck was also sent to a hospital with minor injuries.
+Milwaukee police said the officer who was holding onto the truck was also sent to a hospital with minor injuries.

 Jonathan Otto's entire family was at the scene for hours, devastated.
 His mother said she needed to see where her son was last alive, hoping to make sense of it but she still can't.